Skip to content

 • Rear mounting holes make pole or flat-surface installs easy

-• The unit is visible; camouflage may be needed in some deployments
+• The unit is visible.
+Camouflage may be needed in some deployments

 • Mount it out of reach to prevent tampering or theft